ksg97031/frida-gadgetor/README.rst

    # Add Apktool to your PATH environment variable
    export PATH=$PATH:$HOME/.brew/bin

-| For other operating systems, you can refer to the `Install Guide <https://ibotpeaches.github.io/Apktool/install/>`_.
+| For other operating systems, such as `Windows`, you can refer to the `Install Guide <https://ibotpeaches.github.io/Apktool/install/>`_.

 Docker
 ~~~~~~~